dryu99/boonwegig-pub/README.md

   - since we're focusing on concerts... how about genre
     - or not genre... music event type? classical vs concert vs dj
   - how about highlighting concerts close to the user? if i can get their location...
+- [ ] ADD LOADING STATE TO LOAD MORE BUTTON ❗️❗️❗️

 # Post-MVP todos
 - [ ] scrape other cities bb